Tuition

 Q: How do I access the FACTS application?
 Will I need to create an account?

-A: FACTS applications can be accessed using the following link: https://online.factsmgt.com/signin/423XT.
-Yes, you will need to create a username and password to log into FACTS.
+A: FACTS applications can be accessed using the following link: https://online.factsmgt.com/

 Q: If I currently use FACTS at my child's grammar school or another high school, how do I access the RES application?